One product of the cannabis plant, CBD, has become a big thing among wellness enthusiasts and healthcare professionals alike.

 - reducing inflammation

 If you suffer from one or more of these diagnoses, talk to your doctor to see if CBD oil is right for you.
+It’s most commonly used for pain because it can lessen or interrupt pain signals sent from the CB1 receptors to the brain, and for depression, because it apparently helps to increase the brain’s serotonin levels.

 How Does CBD Make You Feel?
 It Depends on the Product Type